Diary (Sunny Day Real Estate album): Background and writing

 The songlist started with six tracks written by Thief, Steal Me a Peach, a project started when bassist Nate Mendel went on tour with his other project Christ on a Crutch, and drummer William Goldsmith invited his friend Jeremy Enigk to jam with him and guitarist and then singer Dan Hoerner.
 The first songs afterwards had titles regarding their order in composing - "Seven", "8" and "9", though only the first appeared on Diary.
 The band had a tradition of numbering songs for title long before Jeremy's arrival.

-The songs "47" and "48" were in actuality the two first songs written since his arrival before resetting the song's numbers.
+"In Circles" was initially intended as a solo acoustic song which Enigk would release on the band's label One Day I Stopped Breathing, which changed when the rest of the band took a liking to it and decided to rework it into a full band song.

-Music
+Music and lyrics

 Brad Nelson of Pitchfork assessed: "Sunny Day Real Estate’s 1994 debut on Sub Pop can be read in various ways: in the form of punk rock evolving away from its original designs into more dynamic and insecure space, or as a display of spiralling interplay between four talented musicians from Seattle."

 Nelson characterized Jeremy Enigk's vocals on the album as a "burned whine."
 He explained: "[Enigk's] struggle to access notes and the half-mutated scream it produces is a fluke, one that helped spur on the many second-wave emo acts to follow."

-The opening riff from "Round" was influenced by indie rock band Treepeople, while "48" and "Grendel" both feature guitar parts inspired by Fugazi.
+According to Hoerner and Enigk, "Round", and in particular its main riff, was "heavily influenced" by indie rock band Treepeople.
+"48" and "Grendel" both feature octave guitar parts inspired by Fugazi.
+U2 was also a significant influence on Enigk and Hoerner, with Hoerner in particular noting that much of his guitarwork on the album was a result of trying to mimic the Edge's use of delay without employing a delay pedal.

+Enigk has stated that "the entire record is inspired by a high school girlfriend that broke my heart daily."
+In particular, the line from "Sometimes", "Although you hit me hard, I come back," reflects the on and off nature of their relationship.
+The lyrics to "Grendel" were inspired by John Gardner's 1971 novel of the same name.

 Artwork

 The artwork of the album was almost entirely done by Chris Thompson.
-However, the "butterfly" drawing on the album's booklet was created by Nate Mendel's father.
+However, the "butterfly" drawing on the album's booklet was created by Nate Mendel's father, John Mendel.
 The album cover features figures similar to those of popular children's toy Little People.